ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nmecinejam-win-tickets-to-cinejam-manchester.markdown

 is_promoted: false
 has_entry_page: false
 title: "Win tickets to Cinejam Manchester!"
-competition-description: "Calling all 24 Hour Party People!
+competition-description: "<p>Calling all 24 Hour Party People!
 This December NME and\
   \ Zig-Zag present film and music extravaganza CineJam Manchester, and we want you\
   \ (yes you) to get involved.
 How?
 With a pair of free tickets of course.
-Read more?"
+Read more?</p>\n"
 banner-img: "cinejam-main_image.jpg"
 logo-left-href: "http://www.nme.com/competitions/win-tickets-cinejam-manchester"
 logo-left-image: "nme-logo.jpg"